Meet our Team

 Daniel is the Director of Finance and an Applied Mathematics and Statistics major.
 He went to high school in Massachusetts, used to play chess and enjoys running.
 He interested in AI because he thinks it will be a transformative technology of our generation.

-Olivia is a double major in International Studies and Computer Science and is from outside of Boston.
-She is involved with the Events and Marketing teams of AI.
+Olivia is a double major in International Studies and Computer Science.
+She is from outside of Boston and is involved with the Events and Marketing teams of AI.

-Daniela is a sophomore part of HopAI’s outreach committee, majoring in Cognitive Science and minoring in Computer Science.
-She is a research assistant in the Computational Pyscholinguistics lab on campus, and run hurdles for the track team.
+Daniela is a sophomore part of hopAI’s outreach committee, majoring in Cognitive Science and minoring in Computer Science.
+She is a research assistant in the Computational Pyscholinguistics lab on campus and runs hurdles for the track team.
 She loves studying how humans process language, and learning how it can be modeled computationally.
 She is interested in AI to help humans have better interactions with technology, to ease everyday life.

 Joseph is freshman at Hopkins and double majoring in Biomedical Engineering and Applied Mathematics and Statistics.
 He is a member of both the Events and Research committees.
-He is interested in AI for 2 reasons: it’s really cool, and it can do really cool things; these reasons might sound a little funny but they’re absolutely true.
-No one can deny AI has enormous applications and implications in fields as far ranging as healthcare, finance, and technology, but he also fascinated by the beautiful ideas that underly AI’s inner workings and what they can tell us about the true nature of intelligence.
+He is interested in AI for 2 reasons: it’s really cool, and it can do really cool things; he knows these reasons might sound a little funny but they’re absolutely true.
+He is also fascinated by the beautiful ideas that underly AI’s inner workings and what they can tell us about the true nature of intelligence.

 Hailey is the Director of Marketing and a Cognitive Science major with Business and Computer Science minors.
-Throughout her studies at Hopkins, she has found it an unparalleled learning experience to technologically model the brain and thought patterns with and am excited to take part in research progression through hopAI.
+Throughout her studies at Hopkins, she has found it an unparalleled learning experience to technologically model the brain and is excited about hopAI’s work.

-Wang is the Director of Research and a Computer Science PhD Student at Johns Hopkins.
+Wang is the Director of Research and a BME PhD Student at Johns Hopkins.
 A recent burst in artificial intelligence has brought computer science into medicine deeper than ever.
 For the first time in ages, doctors could turn to machine learning algorithm for clinical advice or even decisions.
-Diagnostic errors are reduced, inefficient workflows are transformed and resources are saved.
 However, the next generation biomedical practicers are faced with the giant challenge to build up robust and interpretable AI systems for health care.
-Also, several limitations like bias, privacy and security have to be overcome to achieve equality between patients and clinicians.
-The mission of HopAI is to facilitate both scientific research and public awareness of AI, and I'm excited to be part of this exciting era.
+The mission of HopAI is to facilitate both scientific research and public awareness of AI, and he is excited to be part of this exciting era.

 Claire is a sophomore majoring in Neuroscience and minoring in French, and is on both the Research and Marketing committees for hopAI.
-AI is going to revolutionize so many aspects of our every day lives, and she am especially interested in its impacts on healthcare and medicine.
+She believes that AI is going to revolutionize so many aspects of our every day lives, and is especially interested in its impacts on healthcare and medicine.

 Alex is an International Studies major and on the Pre-medical track.
 He’s interested in the policy aspect of AI as well as its medical applications.